 4 — Follow Social Media Influencers

-Social media influencers are people you should pay attention to and it has been suggested that you regularly mention them in your tweets in order to build a wider audience, not a tactic I have used personally, but I am proud to have been followed by some people publicly recognised as influencers.
+Social media influencers are people you should pay attention to.
+One suggestion: mention them in your tweets to build a wider audience.
+Some commentators swear by this.
+However, it is not a tactic I have used personally, but I am proud to have been followed by some people publicly recognised as influencers.

 5 — Repeat your Tweets

-You should post regularly on Twitter, Facebook, LinkedIn, Google Plus, and Pinterest and there is a lot of value in re-posting your material, as on this global media people may not have seen your post the first time you tweeted it.
+You should post regularly on Twitter, Facebook, LinkedIn, Google Plus, and Pinterest.
+There is a lot of value in re-posting your material, as on this global media people may not have seen your post the first time you tweeted it.

-It is a good idea to develop a publicity plan for each post on your blog and this should operate for many weeks after the initial publication also don’t be afraid to publicise blog posts which may be a year or two old.
-By having a plan then your posts will continue to receive attention for weeks or months to come and the amount of effort spent on publicity can be minimal, perhaps 10 minutes per day if you use your tools properly.
+Develop a publicity plan for each post on your blog.
+This should operate for many weeks after the initial publication also don’t be afraid to publicise blog posts which are a year or two old.
+By having a plan then your posts will continue to receive attention for weeks or months to come.
+The effort needed to do this publicity is minimal, perhaps 10 minutes per day if you use your tools properly.

 6 — Use Tools to Aid You